Wednesday, 20th November

 Bridging Knowledge: Synergies Between Education and Research in the 4EU+ Alliance

 This 30-minute workshop explores the dynamic interplay between education and research, highlighting their mutual enhancement.
-We'll start with an introduction to the 4EU+ approach, emphasizing the added value for PhD candidates, followed by case study presentations.
-Participants will be encouraged to engage in sessions to discuss challenges and share best practices.
+We will begin with an introduction to the 4EU+ approach, emphasising the added value for PhD candidates, followed by presentations of case studies.
+Participants will be encouraged to engage in discussions to address challenges and share best practices.

 The European Solidarity Corps allows young people to engage in solidarity activities, build a more inclusive society, address societal and humanitarian challenges, and promote active citizenship in line with EU values and objectives.
-The workshop is designed for university employees interested in exploring how the university can be an initiator of positive change for the whole community, how to enrich the university´s activities, offer new opportunities to young people, and improve their skills through their engagement.
-The participants will gain information about the programme and experience some non-formal methods. / So called the third role of university – service to society – includes activities through which universities try to use, for the common good of their communities, knowledge, skills and experience of the academic community.
-A substantial ats continually growing role among them plays volunteering.
-Masaryk University has established its own volunteer center that is quickly widening the scope of its activities and its impact.
-The presentation will focus on sharing and discussing gained experiences.
+The workshop is designed for university employees interested in exploring how the university can initiate positive change for the entire community, enrich the university's activities, offer new opportunities to young people, and improve their skills through engagement.
+Participants will gain information about the programme and experience various non-formal methods.
+The third role of the university—service to society—includes activities through which universities seek to utilise the knowledge, skills, and experience of the academic community for the common good of their communities.
+Volunteering plays a substantial and continually growing role among these activities.
+Masaryk University has established its own volunteer centre, which is quickly expanding the scope of its activities and impact.
+The presentation will focus on sharing and discussing the experiences gained.

-Alena Vyskočilová (Pavel Flekač) - Palacky University Olomouc
+Alena Vyskočilová - Palacký University Olomouc, Pavel Flekač - Palacký University Olomouc

-We share our experience with implementing a Management Information System (MIS) within the context of internationalization at the University of Hradec Králové.
-The demand for this initiative was based on the need to consolidate data availability and analysis in a single platform, enabling more effective decision-making.
-We outline the implementation phases and give examples of various challenges we encountered.
+We share our experience of implementing a Management Information System (MIS) within the context of internationalisation at the University of Hradec Králové.
+The demand for this initiative arose from the need to consolidate data availability and analysis on a single platform, enabling more effective decision-making.
+We outline the implementation phases and provide examples of the various challenges we encountered.
 We will introduce the results and functioning of the MIS for the international agenda.

 The academic environment can be inherently stressful.
-Imbalanced work-life ratio can lead to greater work frustration or even burnouts.
-At IMG, we aim to be a role model in the care of mental health of our PhD students.
-We've made an effort to provide students with several options to address their psychological issues.
+An imbalanced work-life ratio can lead to greater work frustration or even burnout.
+At IMG, we aim to be a role model in caring for the mental health of our PhD students.
+We have made an effort to provide students with several options to address their psychological issues.
 In academia, the mental well-being of scholars is an essential yet often overlooked aspect.
-Open communication, direct involvement in administration and integrating mental health discussions into academic platforms lead to HAPPY AND SUCCESSFUL PhD students!/With this in mind, we reached out to private companies and, together with their know-how and years of experience, we developed an adaptation plan for PhD candidates at universities.
-This plan is designed for newly admitted PhD candidates – it includes conversations and recommended topics to be discussed between the supervisor and their doctoral candidate.
+Open communication, direct involvement in administration, and integrating mental health discussions into academic platforms lead to happy and successful PhD students!
+With this in mind, we reached out to private companies and, drawing on their know-how and years of experience, developed an adaptation plan for PhD candidates at universities.
+This plan is designed for newly admitted PhD candidates and includes conversations and recommended topics to be discussed between supervisors and their doctoral candidates.
 UCT Prague has been piloting this new concept for a year and has received extremely positive feedback.
-We would like to present this new model of PhD candidate support at CZEDUKON.
+We would like to present this new model of PhD candidate support at CZEDUCON.

-Eliška Koňaříková / Mili Losmanová - Institute of Molecular Genetics (Czech Academy of Sciences) / UCT Prague
+Eliška Koňaříková - Institute of Molecular Genetics of the Czech Academy of Sciences, Mili Losmanová - University of Chemistry and Technology, Prague

 D6+D7